sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 hidden: false
 ---

  In this tutorial, you'll learn SenseML, a JSON-formatted query language for extracting structured data from documents, for example PDFs of business forms.
 SenseML uses a mix of techniques, including machine learning, heuristics, and rules.
-Use SenseML for advanced document extraction.
+Use SenseML for advanced document extraction, for example, for complex document layouts.
+For simpler document extraction, author AI-powered extraction configurations using Sensible Instruct.

 Use this tutorial if you want a guided tour of SenseML concepts and the Sensible app.
 Or see the following links:

-TODO update links for AI powered

-- For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author). also link to Sensible Instruct getting started
+- For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
+For authoring in Sensible Instruct, see [Get started with AI-powered extraction](doc:getting-started-ai).

 - If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials: [extract_your_first_data](https://app.sensible.so/editor/?d=senseml_basics&c=1_extract_your_first_data&g=1_extract_your_first_data), [tables and rows](https://app.sensible.so/editor/?d=senseml_basics&c=2_tables_and_rows&g=2_tables_and_rows), [checkboxes, paragraphs, and regions](https://app.sensible.so/editor/?d=senseml_basics&c=3_checkboxes_paragraphs_and_regions&g=3_checkboxes_paragraphs_and_regions), and a [blank-slate challenge](https://app.sensible.so/editor/?d=senseml_basics&c=4_extract_from_scratch&g=4_extract_from_scratch).
 - If you to get want a quick "hello world" API response, see the [quickstart](doc:quickstart).